 Justification of Red List Category

 This species is endemic to the south-western Arabian peninsula, occurring in Saudi Arabia and Yemen, north to 21°N (Bowden 1987).
 It is strictly montane (Porter et al. 1996) and has a very local distribution, being generally scarce (Bowden 1987) where it occurs (although occasionally numerous in some areas [Stagg 1984, Jennings et al. 1988, Newton and Newton 1996]).
 In Saudi Arabia the species is often common and widespread (M. Jennings in litt.
 2016) and even occurs in fragmented woodland areas close to human habitation (J. Babbington and P. Roberts in litt.
 2016), whilst in Yemen it is rather rare and local (M. Jennings in litt.
 2016).
-However, the population has been estimated at c.10,000 pairs (Jennings 2010), implying that there is a population of c.20,000 adults (M. Jennings in litt.
-2012).

 Conservation Actions Underway

 There are many traditional rangeland reserves (mahjur) in south-west Arabia, where trees and ground plant cover are protected by private or communal ownership-rights from excessive exploitation, in order to provide fodder in times of drought (Scholte et al. 1991).
 However, the management of these areas has been widely neglected or abandoned since the advent of more convenient supplies of supplemental feed (Scholte et al. 1991).
 The species occurs in at least two protected areas in Saudi Arabia: Raydah Reserve and Asir National Park (Jennings et al. 1988, Newton and Newton 1996).
+The species is on the watchlist of the Songbirds in Trade Database (SiTDB; S. Brusland in litt.
+2022).

 23 cm.
 Medium-sized, rather plain, brown thrush.
 Throat is streaked blackish.
 Some spotting on breast of some individuals.
 In flight shows orange underwing-coverts.
 May show dirty orange wash on flanks when perched.
 Stout bill is orange-yellow and legs vary from flesh-coloured to yellow (Bowden 1987).
 Voice Fluty song is series of high-pitched phrases, mostly heard at dawn.
 Most typical call is explosive chuck-chuck.
 Hints Can be very skulking and remain motionless for long periods (Porter et al. 1996).
 Best located by call.